eclipse-pde/eclipse.pde/README.md

 --------------------
 Contributions to PDE are most welcome.
 There are many ways to contribute, from entering high quality bug reports, to contributing code or documentation changes.
-For a complete guide, see the [How to Contribute] [1] page on the team wiki.
+For a complete guide, see the [How to Contribute](https://wiki.eclipse.org/PDE/Contributor_Guide) page on the team wiki.

 Developer resources:
 --------------------